-The February 2019/20 forecast shows the Zespri SunGold average OGR per hectare at \$159,688, which is up from \$145,991 in the 2018/19 season.
+The November 2020/21 forecast shows the Zespri SunGold Kiwifruit average OGR per hectare at \$172,083, which is up from \$161,660 in the 2019/20 season.

-This is explained by a strong increase in average yields as SunGold orchards come into full production.
+This is explained by a continued increase in average yields as SunGold Kiwifruit orchards come into full production.
 The category also benefited from strong consumer demand supporting pricing - helping to increase average returns on a per tray basis at the same time as growing supply.